 MintMCP's connector framework supports:

-- Hosted connectors for managed cloud services
+- Hosted connectors run by MintMCP for managed cloud services

 - Remote connectors for distributed deployments